-For this shellfish area, 1 biota sample was available from 2008.
-There were no water samples available.
-The shellfish guideline value for arsenic outlined in Table 1 was breached in this sample.
+For this designated area there is 1 water sample available from 2005 and 1 biota samples available from 2008.
+The shellfish mandatory and guideline values outlined in Table 1 were not breached in either of these samples.

-Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of the samples.
+A faecal coliform biota result was also available from the MI for November 2008.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in this sample.